-Working with the USFWS, the bull trout subcommittee of the Resident Fish Advisory Committee will be convening meetings beginning in the Fall of 2010 to discuss development of a monitoring strategy for bull trout.
-This effort will build off the effort of the RMEG and develop a basinwide strategy for reporting and sharing data.
-It is anticipated that this effort will take a couple of years; therefore, the work will begin during the FY2010 CBFWA contract and carry forward into the FY2011 CBFWA contract.
-The initial focus will be on Recovery Units for which BPA provides mitigation funds.
-The purpose of focusing on these Recovery Units first is so that implementation strategies, associated with existing bull trout projects, will be available for the ISRP to reference during their review of proposals submitted through the Geographical Reviews.
+Working with the USFWS, the bull trout subcommittee of the Resident Fish Advisory Committee has discussed the development of an implementation strategy for bull trout.
+This effort will build off the effort of the USFWS's Bull Trout Research Monitoring, Evaluation Group and develop a basin-wide strategy for reporting and sharing data.
+It is anticipated that this effort will take a couple of years.
+The initial focus will be on recovery units for which BPA provides mitigation funds.
+The purpose of initially focusing on these recovery units first is so that implementation strategies, associated with existing bull trout projects, will be available for the ISRP to reference during their review of proposals submitted through the Resident Fish Categorical Review.